GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/data/plugins/gridprotectionalliance-osisoftpi-datasource/README.md

 All company, product and service names used in this website are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.

-OSIsoft, the OSIsoft logo and logotype, and PI Web API are all trademarks of OSIsoft, LLC.
+OSIsoft, the OSIsoft logo and logotype, and PI Web API are all trademarks of [AVEVA Group plc](https://www.aveva.com/en/legal/osisoft-terms-and-conditions/).